evandcoleman/alfred-itunes-dj/README.md

     ![image](images/screenshot-pair.png)

-3. Switch to iTunes and click the devices button in the top right as shown screenshot below.
+3. Switch to iTunes and click the devices button in the top left as shown screenshot below.

     ![](images/pair.png)